Database Matching Software: Connecting Siloed Data Systems

 How Does Database Matching Differ from Single-Database Deduplication?

-Single-database deduplication compares records within one dataset that share the same schema, field names, and formatting conventions.
-Database matching adds three layers of complexity that deduplication does not face.
+Single-database deduplication compares records inside one dataset that share the same schema, field names, and formatting conventions.
+Database matching adds three layers of complexity that deduplication doesn't face, and the data matching techniques behind it have to absorb all three.

 ChallengeSingle-Database DedupCross-Database Matching